-3.2 Give the individual information and reassure them when preparing to administer a dressing or drain 3.3 Apply standard precautions for infection control 3.4 Implement health and safety measures relevant to preparing dressings and drains 3.5 Identify, through discussion with the individual, any allergies they may have which will affect the types of dressing used 3.6 Select and prepare dressings to suit the size and type of wound and promote healing 3.7 Prepare drains according to local policies and protocols Be able to apply dressings and attach drains according to individual requirements 4.1 Apply the dressing or attach drain to the individual in accordance with local policies and protocols 4.2 Check that the dressing has been applied correctly, in particular that: the pressure is consistent with the type of wound drains are secure vacuum seals on the drains are intact the position of the drain prevents syphonage and/or harm to the individual 4.3 Report any issues outside your own sphere of competence in line with local policy and protocol 4.4 Update records in line with local policy and protocol Additional information about this unit · Valid consent must be in line with agreed UK country definition.
+3.4 Implement health and safety measures relevant to preparing dressings and drains 3.5 Identify, through discussion with the individual, any allergies they may have which will affect the types of dressing used 3.6 Select and prepare dressings to suit the size and type of wound and promote healing 3.7 Prepare drains according to local policies and protocols 4.
+Be able to apply dressings and attach drains according to individual requirements 4.1 Apply the dressing or attach drain to the individual in accordance with local policies and protocols 4.2 Check that the dressing has been applied correctly, in particular that: the pressure is consistent with the type of wound drains are secure vacuum seals on the drains are intact the position of the drain prevents syphonage and/or harm to the individual 4.3 Report any issues outside your own sphere of competence in line with local policy and protocol 4.4 Update records in line with local policy and protocol Additional information about this unit country definition Valid consent must be in line with agreed UK country definition.
 Standard precautions are the precautions considered sufficient to reduce the risk of harm or injury by transmission of pathogens.
 Unit aim (s) This unit is aimed at those in a scrubbed role who assist with the preparation and application of dressings, wound supports and drains.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles